The Walls Turned Sideways

 Another is the project presented here.
 It is an educational intervention, designed for young people with informational segments prepared for their parent community.
 It serves as both an outreach activity as well as a prelude to youth viewings of the films produced by The Innocent Convicts (TIC).
 The amount of general and criminal justice specific knowledge and education one has is the best predictor of the likelihood of becoming court-involved in the short and/or long-term.

 A series of social justice courses aligned with five of the Walls Turned Sideways exhibits.
 The exhibits are "LA PD Uniform", "Sgt.
-Kroll Goes to the Office", "Index II & II", "Trophy Collection" and "Prison Maps", will be offered in the Spring of 2021 and another set will be offered Fall of 2021.
+Kroll Goes to the Office", "Index II & II", "Trophy Collection" and "Prison Maps", will be offered in the Fall of 2021 and another set will be offered Spring of 2022.
 All of these provide much desired STEM education with an awareness of criminal justice practices in a social justice context.
 Five organizations collaborated with their students for the first offering.
 Please use the contact form on this website for additional information.